eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/template/attestation-rulebook-template.md

 [RULEBOOK AUTHOR TO PROVIDE THE ATTRIBUTES AND THEIR VALUES INCLUDED IN THE EXAMPLE]

 ### 3.2 SD-JWT VC-based encoding
-*If the attestation type supports the the format specified in "SD-JWT-based Verifiable Credentials (SD-JWT VC)", then in this section the  SD-JWT VC-compliant encoding of attributes and metadata should be defined.
+*If the attestation type supports the format specified in "SD-JWT-based Verifiable Credentials (SD-JWT VC)", then in this section the SD-JWT VC-compliant encoding of attributes and metadata SHALL be defined.
 It SHALL be ensured that the attestations comply with the 'SD-JWT VCs' profile specified in [HAIP] (see ARB_01b in [Topic 12]).*

 *It is noted that a Schema Provider MAY specify in the Attestation Rulebook that that type of attestation must be issued in the [SD-JWT VC]-compliant format, provided the [SD-JWT VC] specification has been approved by an EU standardisation body or by the European Digital Identity Cooperation Group established pursuant to